ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

     ![Create CSI-2 Packet TDMS Files Explorer View](../../images/PXIe-148X-CreateTDMS-ExplorerView.png)

 ## Conceptual Overview
 The TDMS file creator generates LLP packet data for use with the Generation Getting Started Example.
-To achieve a desired image size and frame rate, the TDMS file creator will read the front panel control values and format ramp pattern pixel data into CSI-2 LLP packets.
+To achieve a desired image size and frame rate, the TDMS file creator reads the front panel control values and formats ramp pattern pixel data into CSI-2 LLP packets.

 The TDMS file creator uses 5 LLP packet types to facilitate this: Frame Start, Frame End, Line Start, Line End, and Long Packet.
-If the **include line sync packets** control is false, the creator will only generate Frame Start, Frame End, and Long Packets.
-To achieve the desired frame rate the VI will set the timestamps of the LLP packets by calculating the duration of the LLP packet, desired frame period, and interpacket delay.
+If the **include line sync packets** control is false, the creator generates only Frame Start, Frame End, and Long Packets.
+To achieve the desired frame rate the VI sets the timestamps of the LLP packets by calculating the duration of the LLP packet, desired frame period, and interpacket delay.

 - To control the duration of an LLP packet, set the **pixel data type**, **horizontal resolution**, **vertical resolution**, and **actual link data rate (B/s)**.
 - To control the frame period, set the **desired frame rate (fps)** control.
 The frame period is 1/frame rate.